nealsid/linked-list/README.md

-A multithreaded, doubly linked list with some infrastructure for measuring lock contention for a workload.
+A multithreaded, doubly linked list with infrastructure for measuring lock contention for a workload.

 July 4th, 2018